Sell Your Home with a One Percent Commission Realtor

 That doesn’t always seem like a lot, but keep in mind that the sales price isn’t pure profit.
 You have to factor in how much you originally paid for the home and any amount you spent on repairs or renovations, amongst other things.

-When you factor in all of that other overhead, hiring a one-percent commission realtor makes a lot more sense.
+When you factor in all of that other overhead, hiring a low commission Realtor makes a lot more sense.

 Understandably, more and more home sellers are opting for this approach.
 Among other things, they don’t have to worry about holding out for the highest possible offer just to make sure they’ll enjoy a decent profit – which they may be depending on to help with the purchase of their new home.

-- Shop around and negotiate with a traditional agent to see if they’ll drop their commission
+• Shop around and negotiate with a traditional agent to see if they’ll lower or negotiate their commission.

 As you can imagine, the first option is incredibly difficult.